bommusrinivasu/Log-analysis-project3/README.md

 To load the data, use the command "psql -d news -f newsdata.sql" to connect a database and run the necessary SQL statements.
 The "newsdata.sql" file is provided by the udacity.
+Then run "\c news" to coonect to the database news.
 The database includes three tables:
 - Authors table
 - Articles table